gjermundgaraba/bjaanes.github.io/_posts/2015-06-21-how-i-set-up-continuous-integration-and-continuous-deployment-on-my-new-web-app-2.md

 ## Protractor

 I have set up Travis to run protractor as well.
-The most important parts of the script for this is the &#8220;gulp > /dev/null &&#8221; which builds the project and start a local web server (it might be done a different way for you).
+The most important parts of the script for this is the "gulp > /dev/null &" which builds the project and start a local web server (it might be done a different way for you).

 In my case the default gulp task starts a web server locally at port 8080.
 I then have a param in my protractor.conf.js file like this: